aimanhaziqmy/Ionic-React-Diary-Application/README.md

 # An Ionic React project
-Experimenting and learning with Ionic React.
+Experimenting and learning with Ionic React with Firebase.

 ## Links